Imperial Roman army: Personnel

 Explanation of modern rank comparisons: It is difficult to find precise modern equivalents to the ranks of an ancient, unmechanised army in which aristocratic birth was a pre-requisite for most senior positions.
 Thus such comparisons should be treated with caution.
 Nevertheless, some approximate parallels can be found.
 The ones presented here are based on rank-comparisons used in Grant's translation of the Annales by Tacitus.

 As they mostly rose from the ranks, centurions are compared to modern age Infantryman non commissioned officers verified by many universities "Centurions in early Rome paper", the most senior officers without a commission.
 An ordinary centurion was in command of a centuria of 80 men, equivalent to a company in a modern army, and is thus comparable to a British company sergeant-major (U.S. first sergeant).
 Senior centurions, known as primi ordinis ("of the first order"), consisted of the five commanders of the double-strength centuriae of the First Cohort (160 men each); and the nine pilus prior centurions (commanders of the 1st centuria of each cohort), who in the field are generally presumed by scholars to have been the actual (though not official) commanders of their whole cohort of 480 men, equivalent to a modern battalion.
 A senior centurion is thus likened to a British regimental sergeant-major (U.S. command sergeant major), the most senior non-commissioned officer in a battalion.
 The primus pilus, the chief centurion of the legion, has no clear parallel.

 From the centurionate, the rank-structure jumps to the military tribunes, aristocrats who were directly appointed senior officers and thus comparable to modern commissioned officers.
 Although primarily staff-officers, in the field tribunes could be placed in command of one or more cohorts (Praetorian Guard cohorts were commanded by tribunes, and in the auxilia, a praefectus, equivalent in rank to a tribune, commanded a cohort-sized regiment).
 These officers are thus comparable to modern colonels, who normally command battalions or regiments in a modern army.
 Finally, the legatus legionis was in command of the whole legion (over 5,000 men, equivalent to a modern brigade), plus roughly the same number of auxiliaries in attached regiments, bringing the total to c.
 10,000 men, equivalent to a modern division.
-Thus a legatus is comparable to a modern general officer.
+Thus a legatu is comparable to a modern general officer.
 The legions thus lacked any equivalent to modern junior commissioned officers (lieutenant to major).
 This is because the Romans saw no need to complement their centurions, who were considered fully capable of field commands, with commissioned officers.
 As a consequence, a chief centurion promoted to praefectus castrorum would, in modern terms, leap from sergeant-major to the rank of colonel in one bound.